RobbiDev/ImDragons.JS/README.md

 ## About

-A open source JSON Wrapper for all types of information regarding the band of imagine dragons.
+An open-source JSON Database Wrapper for all types of information regarding the band of Imagine Dragons.

+This Project was created for people that love Imagine Dragons.
+This project was also aimed at people who don't feel like spending hours and hours searching for information on all things Imagine Dragons.
+So, I've created a simple Node.js JSON Wrapper full of information regrading Imagine Dragons.
+Hope you enjoy my first big project!

 ## Prerequisites